 I have seen a lot of waterfalls in my life.
 I have been blessed to be able to travel a lot and have seen everything from the mud falls of Ethiopia to Multnomah in Portland.
 I have to say though, this is one of the more amazing waterfalls I have seen.
 The falls appear like something out of a National Geographic, and the blue water below makes you feel like you have left California.
 I mean the state park is pretty much wholly based on this waterfall as there is not a lot else to do there, but boy is the 8 dollar entrance fee worth it.

 The state park in which Burney Falls is located is about 45 minutes east of the town of Redding.
 You drive on the two-lane Highway 299 most of the way, and when I did the run in the morning, I only saw a handful of cars.
 At Highway 89, you will head north, and after about 8 miles, you will see the turn for the falls.
 The parking lot itself is a hundred yards off the road, and after paying the 8 dollar day use cost, you can enter the park.
 There are bathrooms and two gift shops near the parking lot, as well as a handful of campsites further down.
 From the parking lot, you proceed less than 50 feet before you get to the falls overlook.

-The waterfall itself is very wide and has both an upper flow of water and a middle flow of water.
-The middle flow is actually fed by an underground river that runs below the creek above.
-This is what really makes the falls stand out as you see water coming from the top but also out of a dozen holes right in the middle of the falls.
+The waterfall itself is very wide and has both an upper and middle flow of water.
+The middle flow is fed by an underground river that runs below the creek above.
+This is what makes the falls stand out as you see water coming from the top but also out of a dozen holes right in the middle of the falls.